HorstBaerbel/StarstreamDroneGEII-Upgrade2017/README.md

 This project is licensed under the terms of the [MIT license](LICENSE).

 ### Caveats / Todos
-* Vitamio is very old.
+* [Vitamio](https://github.com/yixia/VitamioBundle) is very old.
 It is proprietary and can not be updated.
 This is a problem because:
   * The Android SDK needs to be < 23, because as of 23+ text relocations in 32-bit libraries are not allowed anymore.
 This means the app will crash due to the ffmpeg libraries packed into libarm.so (actually a ZIP file) having text relocations and not being loaded.
 This can only be fixed by compiling or using newer ffmpeg libraries with the correct settings.
-  * Android complains about "Unable to match the desired swap behavior." which seems to come from the OpenGL functions in the native [vitamio](https://github.com/yixia/VitamioBundle) libvinit.so libraries, which we don't have the source to.
+  * Android complains about "Unable to match the desired swap behavior." which seems to come from the OpenGL functions in the native [Vitamio](https://github.com/yixia/VitamioBundle) libvinit.so libraries, which we don't have the source to.
   * There are no libraries for 64-bit devices.